 Both cities have hills so they offer magnificent views.

 The views of Lisbon are wider than the views from Porto and more numerous from the many hills in the city.

-But, overall, my preference was for Porto, especially the view from the bridge or from Serra do pillar towards the old town and with the curve of the Douro River.
-I prefer it because they are narrower and closer to the buildings.
-I love how much more details you can see.
+But, overall, my preference was for Porto, especially the view from the bridge or from Serra do Pillar towards the old town and with the curve of the Douro River.
+I prefer it because the views are closer to the buildings.
+I love how many more details you can see.